What does signing a personal guarantee mean for small business owners?

-Are you one of the millions of small business owners who have secured a loan against their own bricks and mortar without realising the implications?
+Are you one of the millions of small business owners who have secured a loan by signing a personal guarantee without realising the implications?

 It’s estimated that more than 2.5 million of the UK’s 5.7 million small business owners who sign a personal guarantee are unaware their personal assets are potentially in jeopardy if a loan is called in.
 As a director, you have a responsibility to act in your company’s best interests and while incorporation allegedly provides a protective bubble around the company, that bubble can burst spectacularly if a personal guarantee has been signed.